gwu-cs-advos/organization/class.md

 - What file descriptor number is returned when a pipe or file is created?
 - How many system calls does the OS have?

+High level questions for discussion class:
+- What choices and coding techniques enable `xv6` to be so simple?
+- What choices enable it to avoid the complexity of other systems that have five orders of magnitude more code?

 ## 3: busybox

 Busybox is a great example of relatively simple software that is pervasively deployed (in embedded systems) as a POSIX environment for a user-level bootup and shell execution.